alttch/pptop/doc/troubleshooting.rst

   .. figure:: images/meter.png
     :scale: 100%

-First 2 numbers are frames send/received.
-It sound be equal and run quickly.
+First 2 numbers are frames sent/received.
+It should be equal and run quickly.
-The next number is the current bandwidth between ppTOP and injected process.
+The next number is current bandwidth between ppTOP and injected process.
 If it exceeds 2-3 MB per second, you should pause/stop plugin or reset it (press *F1* to read plugin help for more info).

 Plugin doesn't work in launch mode
 ==================================